Toyota bZ4X review

 Everyday costs, plus how reliable and safe it is

-The bZ4X’s maximum charging speed of 150kW is faster than the Skoda Enyaq iV and VW ID.4 can manage, but a lot slower than the EV6 and Tesla Model Y, which can both accept more than 200kW.
-In ideal conditions from a fast enough CCS charging point, a 10-80% charge in the bZ4X will take around 32 minutes.
+The bZ4X’s maximum charging speed of 150kW is faster than the Skoda Enyaq and VW ID 4 can manage but a lot slower than the Kia EV6 and Tesla Model Y, which can both accept more than 200kW.
+In ideal conditions from a fast enough CCS charging point, a 10-80% charge in the bZ4X will take around 30 minutes.
 A full 0-100% charge from a 7kW home wall box will take just under 13 hours.

-Even entry-level Pure models are fairly well equipped, with 18in alloy wheels, adaptive cruise control, keyless entry and start and a pre-conditioning system for the interior.
-You also get a heat pump to improve range in colder conditions – something that's an option on most competitors, including the EV6.
+The entry-level bZ4X – in Pure trim – is fairly well equipped, with 18in alloy wheels, adaptive cruise control, keyless entry and start, and a pre-conditioning system for the interior.
+You also get an EV heat pump to improve range in colder conditions – something that's an option on most competitors, including the EV6.

 You get plenty of safety tech whichever trim you go for, including automatic emergency braking (AEB) and lane-keeping assistance, with blind-spot monitoring fitted from Motion trim.
-A Euro NCAP safety appraisal wasn't available at the time of writing.
+All that tech helped the bZ4X to score the full five stars when it was tested for safety by the experts at Euro NCAP in 2022.

 For all the latest reviews, advice and new car deals, sign up to the What Car? newsletter here